-After more brand-tweaking, Intune and Configuration Manager are now part of the Microsoft Intune product family.
+After more brand-tweaking, Intune and Configuration Manager (SCCM) are now part of the Microsoft Intune product family.
 Whilst you could compare them endlessly across a host of use cases, for this article, I’ll concentrate on how effective each is for application packaging and deployment.
 Before I do, it’s best to start by getting an overview of what they are and what they do.

 Configuration Manager, previously known as SMS (Systems Management Server), then SCCM (System Centre Configuration Manager), and more recently Endpoint Configuration Manager, has been around in one format or another since 1994 and is, at the time of writing, at version 2203.
 It was traditionally used to manage domain joined on-prem Windows devices.
 Whilst it can now be extended to cloud joined devices via Co-Management and a Cloud Management Gateway (CMG), it’s still only for Windows devices (including servers).
 It can also be used for bare-metal provisioning and has powerful reporting tools built-in.